Methods Political Economy Comparative Politics and Government

 I am a 1st-year PhD candidate and study the political economy of development.
-I do research on taxation, redistribution, and social contracts.
-I use experimental and quasi-experimental methods for causal inference to study the variation in the strength of social contracts in developing countries.
+I do research on taxation, redistribution, and corruption.
+I use experimental and quasi-experimental methods for causal inference to study the variation in the strength of fiscal contracts in developing countries.

 Teaching specialism, interests and experience

 Experimental Methods, DPIR -- Trinity Term 2020; Trinity Term 2019